-The Meadows Sports College is a student-centred family school where we see all students as individuals and not just ‘one of the crowd’.
+The Meadows School is a student-centred family school where we see all students as individuals and not just ‘one of the crowd’.
 All staff recognise and reward individual achievement and progress no matter how small.
 We actively encourage student independence and choice making at all times.
 In fact everything we do is clearly founded on our Vision Statement – ‘Here for You!
 Here to build independent lives through core school values of nurture, communication, opportunity and harmony.’
 These are underpinned and strengthened by our fundamental British Values.

 At our school we want our staff and students to go through the core school values of: